MrImNoBear/MrImNoBear/README.md

-- 👋 Hi, I’m @MrImNoBear
+- 👋 Hi, I’m @MrImNoBear, I am currently
-- 👀 I’m interested in Backend development
-- 🌱 I’m currently learning to code in general
+- developing/founder of BluRoute.
+The revolutionary
+- logistic organisation app to help automate tasks
+- for your business!